2023 Programme

-IPI 2023 will feature 60+ technical presentations about the latest print technology for industrial applications.
-Major topic blocks include customised print systems, printhead design, ink and ink formulations, UV-LED curing and IR drying, big data management, automation and sustainability.
+IPI 2024 will feature 55+ technical presentations about the latest print technology for industrial applications.
+Major topic blocks include customised print systems, printhead design, ink and ink formulations, UV-LED curing and IR drying, big data management, AI, automation and sustainability.

-We will update this page on regular basis with confirmed titles, abstracts and speaker details.
+Below are the confirmed titles.
+We will update this page on regular basis with more titles, abstracts and speaker details.

 09:00